 Q: Will I still be able to access/manage shared calendars?

-Q: I check my mail using my iPhone/iPad.
+Q: I check my mail using my Smart Phone or Tablet.
 Will that work with the new system?

 A: Yes, but you may have to enter some new server information for the device to find your mailbox in its new location.
-We'll update our web site with this information when it is available.
+The new server name is "outlook.office365.com" (or https://outlook.office365.com/ for Blackberry users) and your new username will be your e-mail address.
+In some cases, a new profile may need to be created on your device.

 Live@edu to Office 365 for education FAQ (good reference for faculty answering student questions)